Martin Ching | Leadership in Medicine: Southeast Asia

 Some of the earliest lessons Martin Ching, MB BS, BSc, LLB, MDS, Grad Dip Leg Prac, FRACDS (OMS) FACCSM (Surg) FIAOMS, FAAFPS MAICD, learned in childhood are the ones that he now credits for his success on many fronts as an adult.
 He also recently attended Harvard Medical School’s Leadership in Medicine: Southeast Asia program and found that building on this strong foundation enabled him to stretch his already fulfilling career in exciting directions.

 Ching is an Oral and Maxillofacial surgeon who runs six specialty clinics and two day-surgery hospitals.
-He is also a lawyer, a teacher, a businessman and a property developer.
+He is also a lawyer, a teacher, a businessman, and a property developer.
 While this may sound like a lot of responsibilities for one person to manage, Ching takes it all in stride—even continuing to add new challenges and titles to his list of accomplishments regularly.
 And although on the outside it seems like he must have more hours in the day than other people, he says that the exceptional organizational skills he developed in childhood, coupled with the strategic leadership training Harvard provided, has taught him to seamlessly juggle so many tasks.

 Building on Childhood Lessons

 Ching’s journey to the top really began when he was just six years old.
 Back then he would wake up at 3:00 AM during school vacations to help his father buy wholesale fruits and vegetables to sell at a stall at the Queen Victoria Market in Melbourne, Australia, which was right across the street from the house where they lived.
 He points out that having such responsibility on his shoulders at such a young age taught him how to work hard.
-It also taught him how to use his time efficiently so that he could manage his academics, sports and work.
+It also taught him how to use his time efficiently so that he could manage his academics, sports, and work.

 “When you work at Victoria Market, your math skills become quick—measuring, weighing, making calculations,” Ching explains.
 He adds that he initially learned to work using the imperial pounds system but a few years later, Australia changed to the metric system, which meant that he had to learn to convert numbers quickly and accurately.
 When Ching was a little older, his father also opened a restaurant and asked him and his siblings to memorize the 51-item menu.
 He says this taught him how to group things by category.
 These, and many other skills, still guide his efforts today.